‘UK benefited least from our greatest achievement,’

 Imagine for a moment if the EU's official 'Scoreboard' had shown the United Kingdom at the top, in terms of the benefits it received in trade with the EU's Single Market.
 The BBC, Financial Times, Guardian, Sky News and ITN would have been all over this.
 There would have been daily laments about the economic catastrophe of leaving the Single Market.

-Instead, things have gone rather quiet.
+Instead, all we get are economists projections claiming the UK has suffered since leaving the EU.
 We have not seen the results of the EU's official Single Market Scoreboard 2020 published anywhere.
-This is why we have researched and published this report.
-The British public deserve to know these facts, and we very much hope that a national newspaper willl run with this story today.
+This is why we researched and published this report.
+The British public deserve to know these facts, and we very much hope that a national newspaper willl run with this story.

 As for the BBC, well we all know the answer to that one...